 About the Expert

-Dr. Gil Barzilay, PhD, Dipl CM (IATCM, ETCMA), is an expert in integrative medicine, specializing in sleep, metabolism, and aging.
-He combines Chinese medicine with evidence-based science to help people thrive in midlife and beyond.
+Dr. Gil Barzilay, PhD, Dipl CM (IATCM, ETCMA) is an integrative medicine expert specializing in sleep, metabolism, and healthy aging.
+His work focuses on helping adults feel better, rest deeper, and maintain energy as their bodies change through midlife and beyond.